-You’ve probably used a Pushbutton or Icon to open Popup Elements in your Bubble.is app to show users information or have them enter information.
+You’ve probably used a Pushbutton or Icon to open Popup Elements in your Bubble.is no code web app to show users information or have them enter information.
 But what if your users need to send a Popup message to other users in your app.
 For instance, your app may have a business workflow where a manager wants a Popup with a message to open on an employee’s screen.

 Implementing this feature is fairly easy to do in Bubble but there’s a critical design decision you need to make up front.
 Do you want a recipient to receive only one Popup message or do you want them to be able to receive multiple (or a list of ) Popup messages?
 It’s a critical decision because sending multiple messages to a recipient requires some additional database design work.
 The video below is for the simpler design where you’ll learn how to have one Popup message sent to a recipient.
 Further down you’ll see a second video showing the design for sending multiple Popup messages to a recipient.

 In this first video where a recipient user can only receive one Popup message, the design will require you to allow your “sender” users the ability to choose who to send a Popup message to.
 In the example a simple Dropdown Element was used with a “Search for Users”.
 Make sure “Choices style” is “Dynamic choices” so you can choose “Search for Users”.
 For your app, you may add “Search for Users” constraints; there are none in this example.
 The “Option caption” is “Current option’s email” which means the Dropdown will show the email of the users from the search.
 In your app you might choose a user’s name instead of email.
 Refer to image below.